junjiemars/.emacs.d/story.md

 ## Requirements
-* Emacs installation, the version 24+ is more suitable, but version 24- is ok;
+* Emacs installation, version 22.1.1+ is ok, but version 24+ is more suitable;
 * Any keyboard, not mouse;